patterns-app/patterns-devkit/README.md

 ### Modern Data Pipelines

-BASIS is a framework for building end-to-end data ETL pipelines from modular components.
+BASIS is a framework for building end-to-end data pipelines from modular components.
+It brings the best practices learned over the last 60 years in software to the world of data.
 BASIS abstracts over underlying database, runtime, and storage resources with **functional, type-aware data graphs**.
 These graphs are composed of discrete `DataFunctions` written in python or SQL operating on streams of immutable `DataBlocks` -- sets of data records of uniform `ObjectType`.

-The power of BASIS lies in its Component ecosystem, powered by its flexible type system, which provides universal data interfaces, called **ObjectTypes** or _**otypes**_, that allow interoperability and modularity of data operations.
-BASIS brings the best practices learned over the last 60 years in software to the world of data.
+The power of BASIS lies in its Component ecosystem, powered by its flexible type system which provides universal data interfaces, called **ObjectTypes** or _**otypes**_, that allow interoperability, modularity, and quality assurance of data operations.

 Global collaboration, reproducible byte-perfect results, and performance at any scale from laptop to AWS cluster -- this is **BASIS**.